Skip to Content

 1. EVM Tracker

-This is the primary tracker for monitoring standard on-chain transactions in EVM networks.
-It operates using a transaction hash.
+This is the primary tracker for monitoring standard transactions on EVM-compatible chains, identified via transaction hash.

 How It Works

-evmTracker first tries to fetch transaction details using getTransaction.
-If the RPC node hasn’t indexed the transaction yet, it will retry several times.
-Once the details are fetched, it begins waiting for the receipt using waitForTransactionReceipt.
+evmTracker initially fetches transaction details using getTransaction.
+If unavailable (due to RPC indexing delay), it retries several times.
+Once the details are available, it actively waits for the transaction receipt using waitForTransactionReceipt.

 Example Usage